What is copyright?

 Who is the copyright owner?

 Generally, the author or authors of a work own the copyright.
 If an employee creates a work within the scope of her employment then the employer generally owns the copyright.
-This is considered a work made for hire.
+This is considered a

 Does material on the Web have copyright protection?